Last verified: 17 days ago

 What the Science Says

-Sea moss is a type of red algae harvested from Atlantic coastlines and used for centuries in traditional Caribbean and Irish cooking.
-It naturally contains iodine, potassium, magnesium, and a soluble fiber called carrageenan, which gives it a gel-like texture.
-Proponents claim it supports thyroid function, gut health, and immunity, but these claims are based almost entirely on its nutrient content and traditional use — not clinical trials in humans.
+Sea moss is a type of red algae harvested from Atlantic coastlines and used traditionally as a food and folk remedy.
+It contains iodine, potassium, magnesium, and a soluble fiber called carrageenan, which may support gut health and thyroid function at appropriate doses.
+Most health claims circulating online are based on its nutrient content or animal studies, not human clinical trials.

 What It Doesn't Do